 England is a very small country geographically so there isn’t alot of air space and you rarely had a nice clear day.
 Planes collided quite frequently.
 When you’re carrying 3-4 tons of bombs you never know when they’re going to go off.
 We had spontaneous combustion on a number of planes.

 No way!
-Even if we lost 60 planes on a mission like we did in the Ploiesti raid we still, completed the mission.
+Even if we lost 60 planes on a mission like we did in the Schweinfurt raid we still completed the mission.

 I was very proud, and this is a matter of record, the 8th Air Force was never turned back from a mission because of combat, only weather.